microsoft/ros_azure_iothub/roscpp_azure_iothub/README.md

 This value can also be set in the ROS Parameter Server at `/roscpp_azure_iothub_node/connection_string`.

-Now you can run some other ROS scenarios and see the `/rosout` being reported back to IoT Hub.
+Now you can run some other ROS scenarios and see the `/rosout` being reported back to IoT Hub or the node parameters being dynamically reconfigured.

 # Contributing